johnstuby7/React-Master-Class/React-Notes.md

 - The following example will update the value of the title on button click, it does this with the useState function, the first value is
 - the current value of title and the second value is the function that is used to update the state of title.
+- You have seperate states even if you create a component more then once

 ```
 import React, { useState } from "react";